glen-macharia-kinyua/shelta-home_docs/upgrade.md

   - Go to Admin -> Plugins then deactivate plugin Real Estate then re-activate it.

 - Important changes:
-  - If you have customized Flex Home theme, you need to make sure is updated.
+  - If you have customized Flex Home theme source code, you need to make sure is updated.
 Function `getIndex()` and `getView()` are deleted in `platform/themes/flex-home/src/Http/Controllers/FlexHomeController.php`.

 <a name="version_2_14"></a>